olivierfriard/boris_app_docs/index.rst

 **version 0.2**

 **Be careful!
-This version should be considered as an ALPHA version only for testing**
+This version must be considered as an ALPHA version only for testing**